A Brief History of the Handbag

 As the years progressed, handbags became an important part of women's daily lives, reflecting both their lifestyles and the culture they lived in.

-The 20th century was the most innovative period for handbags.
-As women began stepping into society more and more, designers started creating larger bags to carry all their necessities for the day.
+The 20th century was the most innovative period in the history of the handbag.
+As women began increasingly stepping into society, designers started creating larger bags to carry all their daily necessities.

-In the 1950s, when Hermes named a bag after Grace Kelly, the it-bag was elevated to a luxury item status.
+The 1950s witnessed a significant shift in the perception and use of modern handbags.
+This was the decade when Hermes named a bag after Grace Kelly, elevating the it-bag to a luxury item status.
+The idea of luxury handbags was born.

-In the 1970's we come full circle.
+In the 1970's the history of handbags came full circle.
 Men once again started carrying handbags, often referred to as a man-purse or murse.
 These have a more masculine look to them and are larger in size, allowing men to carry more items with them.

 Nowadays, bags are made from any material imaginable.
 Both men and women carry their bags over their shoulders, in their hands or under their arms to store all their necessities of modern life.

-To see how we do bags, click here.
+To see how we do bags, explore or collection of waxed canvas bags.